paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-041-cooperative-forestry-assistance.md

   (C) *Treatment of revenue*

-    (i) *In general* — Funds received from the sale of timber by a Governor of a State under a good neighbor agreement shall be retained and used by the Governor—
+    (i) *In general* — Funds received from the sale of timber by a Governor, Indian Tribe, or county under a good neighbor agreement shall be retained and used by the Governor, Indian Tribe, or county, as applicable—

-      (I) to carry out authorized restoration services on Federal land under the good neighbor agreement; and
+      (I) to carry out authorized restoration services on 11 So in original. under the good neighbor agreement; and

-      (II) if there are funds remaining after carrying out subclause (I), to carry out authorized restoration services on Federal land within the State under other good neighbor agreements.
+      (II) if there are funds remaining after carrying out clause (i),22 So in original.
+Probably should be “subclause (I)”. to carry out—

+        (aa) authorized restoration services under other good neighbor agreements; or

+        (bb) authorized recreation services under the Good Neighbor Authority for Recreation Act.

-    (ii) *Termination of effectiveness* — The authority provided by this subparagraph terminates effective October 1, 2024.
+    (ii) *Termination of effectiveness* — The authority provided under this subparagraph terminates effective October 1, 2028.

 (3) **Retention of NEPA responsibilities** — Any decision required to be made under the National Environmental Policy Act of 1969 ([42 U.S.C.
 4321](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section4321&num=0&edition=prelim) et seq.) with respect to any authorized restoration services to be provided under this section on Federal land shall not be delegated to a Governor or county.